How to Use the STAR Method for Interview Questions

 ---|

 One time, I switched the packing labels of two packages I sent to customers.
 I had to correct the problem without angering the clients.
 I called them both up and provided them with shipping labels with the correct addresses while offering each of them a small gift certificate to use on a future order.
-The customers not only helped me fix my mistake, but they were both satisfied and will return and shop again. |
+The customers not only helped me fix my mistake but were both satisfied and will return and shop again. |

 RIGHT |